 Unsanctioned soccer matches are those games which are neither organized, nor sanctioned by the Ontario Soccer Association (OSA), the Canadian Soccer Association or FIFA.
 For clarity, leagues are sanctioned through the district association, and ultimately through the OSA.

 If you are unsure if the league you have been invited to officiate is sanctioned, or a recognized associate member, please contact your district office directly.
-A directory of district associations can be found here.

 If any referee that is currently registered with the OSA officiates an unsanctioned competition, disciplinary action can and will be taken by the Association.

 When officiating unsanctioned games referees are not be covered by the provincial insurance program, which is provided as part of their registration to the OSA.
 This insurance is not health insurance; it is liability insurance.
 This covers referees and provides them with legal representation should it be needed in today’s litigious society.

 Also, if there are any issues on the field of play, there is no recourse to pursue discipline within the OSA structure.
 If a referee chooses to officiate in any unsanctioned game, they will assume all the risk.